UpstreamInno/guardian_client/details.md

 * Geo-partioning
     * Collecting geo-region entering times for a user
 * Infection report
-* Geo-region (using PostgreSQL GEO search) can find all time-locations that intersect when user was in that region
+* Geo-region can find all time-locations that intersect when user was in that region
 * Creating infection report (estimate of infection date)
     * Push data to clients
     * Push region intersect time-location track to clients